weberia/weberia/README.md

 ![Logo](images/logo-weberia.png)

-Welcome to weberiajs.
+Welcome to weberia.
 What's that?, you ask.
 Well,

 > I'm an idealist.
 I don't know where I'm going, but I'm on my way.<br/>
 > -- Carl Sandburg